 Recognizing Revenue With POC

-When using the percentage of completion method, you’ll recognize revenue on your income statement via work-in-progress (WIP) reports.
+When using the percentage of completion method, you’ll recognize revenue on your income statement via work-in-progress (WIP) reports through the use of overbilling and underbillings done by journal entries.
 To get an accurate POC, you’ll not only need revenue data but a few other numbers as well:

-• Total estimated cost – AKA cost to completion, or the predicted expenses for the entire project
+- Total estimated cost – AKA Contract Costs, or the predicted expenses for the entire project.

-• Contract price – the total amount charged to the project owner
+- Contract price – the total amount charged to the project owner, and will be the total revenue you have on the project.

 Methods for Calculating Percentage of Completion